 But let’s look at some other significant cost drivers that fall into the buckets of infrastructure, network and maintenance costs:

-With a managed solution, customers need only be concerned with the italicized features, while enjoying the ability to focus on the emboldened ones.
+With a managed solution, customers need only be concerned with the italicized features, while enjoying the ability to focus on the ones in bold type.

 Or, put differently, your in-house technical staff can focus on tasks that are higher up the value chain, as follows: